Skip to main content

 That distinction matters more than it sounds.

-Will filming with the DJI Ronin 4D
+Will Oates setting up the DJI Ronin 4D during a DotPerformance production shoot.

-Koda jumping up at toy while Andy films the action
+Koda jumping up at toy while Andy Orton films the action with the DJI Ronin 4D

 Will walking backwards with the director guiding his path